raphaelbharel/ExVeri/README.md

 # ExVeri
-Digital Design with FPGA and Verilog: from 7 segment display to real-time audio signal processing.
+## Digital Design with FPGA and Verilog: from 7 segment display to real-time audio signal processing.

-Done as part of E2.1 Digital Electronics II at Imperial College London, with thanks to the brilliant Prof. Peter Cheung.
+Done as part of E2.1 Digital Electronics II at Imperial College London alongside Omar Sharif, with thanks to the brilliant Prof. Peter Cheung.
-All required and optional challenges complete.
+All required and optional challenges part of the lab complete.

 <p align="center">
   <img src="https://github.com/RaphaelBijaoui/images/blob/master/EXVERIAlteraCycloneV.png">